kunit17/RBTTS/README.md

 # Under Active Development
 ### Completed: add time to audio-text input before input into transformer and added UNet style skip-connections
--Up next: create inference pass using midpoint solver as in Voicebox -Up next: complete loss calculation incorporating masking
+### completed:  create inference pass using midpoint solver as in Voicebox
+### completed: added attn_mask handling, loss function

 # To do list:
 1) complete pre-processing by evaluating samples, and determining mean and std in order to standardize the input data
-2) need to implement mini-batches to align with Voicebox/E2TTS
-3) I currently employ RoPe - may substitute for AliBi as per Voicebox after initial training runs
+2) add weight clipping
+3) ensure loss function is correct for mini batches

 # Steps